 Notably, the IRS and Treasury indicated that they will begin to apply the rules effective September 16th, which actually gives employers relatively little time to adjust and update their systems for any employee benefits related to same-sex couple employees.
 However, the IRS has indicated that it still need to issue further clarification about the proper treatment of retirement plans and other employee benefits for same-sex couples in retroactive situations that may have occurred before the effective date of the Revenue Ruling.

-Immediate Financial Planning Opportunities
+Immediate Same-Sex Couples Planning Opportunities

 For financial planning purposes, the most notable aspect of the new ruling is simply to recognize that starting with 2013 itself (or actually 2012, for any couples still on extension through October 15th), same-sex married couples will be required to file jointly as a married couple (or as married filing separately, with all the associated adverse consequences), and similarly will claim deductions and tax credits (from the earned income tax credit to the child tax credit to college education credits and more) as a married couple.
 In some cases - especially with dual income couples - this can actually result in a greater tax liability, due to the so-called "marriage penalty" that will now apply for same-sex couples (on the other hand, couples with a significant income disparity may find their tax burden lower as a married couple).